mjul/scryer-prolog-wasm-lab/docs/features/000 set_up.md

 Add a note to docs\developers.md stating how to format, lint and fix code with  `pnpm biome format --write`. `pnpm biome lint --write` and `pnpm biome check --write`.

+## Then, add shadcn

+Please add shadcn to the project and initialise it.